sergey-elkin/teach_call_elixir/README.md

 `brew upgrade erlang elixir`

-In you have ASDF installed, then just do
+If you have ASDF installed, then just do

 `asdf install`